CivilHub/CivilHub/README.md

 About Us
 ----------
-We are a group of young people, living in Warsaw (Poland) who who want to live in a better country and city.
+We are a group of young people, living in Warsaw (Poland) who want to live in a better country and city.
+In our opinion, citizens should take responsibility for how our country, the region looks.

 Contact Us
 ----------